-The Patrol may conduct an interview process for all positions the rank of Sergeant and below in which the primary responsibility is other than traffic or motor carrier enforcement.
+The Patrol may conduct an interview process for all positions the rank of Sergeant and below below the rank of Sergeant in which the primary responsibility is other than traffic or motor carrier enforcement.
 If a selection process is not conducted sections 33.1, 33.2 and 33.3 shall apply.